hatv/datafirst/1.businessanalyst/Readme.md

  > <img src="./media/image9.png" width="356" height="207" />

-3. You should now be able to read in a spreadsheet “Great Outdoor Customer Orders.xlsx” that you can download from the Github link: <https://github.com/hatv/dataworks/raw/master/1.businessanalyst/data/Great Outdoor Customer Orders.xlsx>
+3. You should now be able to read in a spreadsheet “Great Outdoor Customer Orders.xlsx” that you can download from the Github link: <https://raw.githubusercontent.com/hatv/dataworks/master/1.businessanalyst/data/Great%20Outdoor%20Customer%20Orders.xlsx>
     Click on “Local file” to import the dataset into Watson Analytics.

  > <img src="./media/image10.png" width="360" height="175" />